europeana/portal.js/README.md

 `npm run test:e2e` and `npm run test:e2e:ci` just run everything.

-If you've manually started the test server with: `npm run build:test && npm run start:test`, then you can for example:
+If you've manually started the test server with: `NODE_ENV=test npm run stack:up`, then you can for example:

 Run only the header.feature file using path.